-Amazon glitches are among the challenges that Amazon sellers face amidst the COVID-19 pandemic.
-However, not all Amazon sellers are aware of these issues.
-It can be argued that Amazon sellers who lack experience and knowledge of Amazon glitches and errors are at a disadvantage as they are unlikely to have a contingency plan prepared.
+Amazon glitches are among the challenges that Amazon sellers face when immersed on the marketplace.
+However, not all sellers are aware of these issues.
+It can be argued that Amazon sellers who lack experience and knowledge of glitches and errors are at a disadvantage as they are unlikely to have a contingency plan prepared.

 How Amazon Glitches are Affecting Amazon Sellers

 Although price glitches have been a recurring concern with Amazon, there is no conclusive or updated information about its impact on sellers.
 To date, no available statistical data focuses on Amazon glitches and its impact on Amazon businesses.

 However, it is safe to speculate that based on sellers’ inquiries and complaints, system errors and glitches are affecting their Amazon business operation in terms of listing optimization, sales, logistics, brand registration, customer feedback, engagement and so much more.

 From a macro perspective, system glitches, including Amazon glitches in 2020, are responsible for customer frustrations and decreased store engagement.
 In general, these eCommerce system issues led to 40% of online shoppers failing to complete their transactions.